MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_04-Implement_Virtual_Networking.md

     | Name | **az104-04-pip0** |
     | SKU | **Standard** |

-1. Public IP addresses click on **create**  and on Create public IP address page specify the following settings and click on **Create**.
+1. On the Public IP addresses click on **create**  and on Create public IP address page specify the following settings and click on **Create**.

     | Setting | Value |
     | --- | --- |